 There are numerous benefits to owning a home, some of which include feeling like you have something special for you and your children, tax incentives, and the accumulation of equity.
 In the podcast episode, “The Single Mom’s Guide To Buying A Home” we discuss the benefits of homeownership, the home buying process, and the programs that exist to make home-buying more affordable.

 If you are considering buying a home, then you can use your tax refund to contribute towards your goal of homeownership by saving for your down payment.
 Also, if you decide to open an account with Ellevest, you can use their goal-based account for homeownership which is available in the Executive membership.

 Strategy #7: Contribute to your retirement.

 If you aren’t already maxing out your yearly retirement contribution, this is a good time to make a contribution without feeling the pinch in your monthly budget.
 If you are looking at starting your retirement account, then consider your 401k or 403b at your job or Ellevest’s retirement accounts (available in the Plus or Executive membership).
 Your future, retired self will thank you.

-Strategy #8: Contribute towards your child’s college savings fund.
+Strategy #8: Contribute to your child’s college savings fund.

 According to US News, “The average cost of tuition and fees for the 2018–2019 school year was $35,676 at private colleges, $9,716 for state residents at public colleges and $21,629 for out-of-state students at state schools, according to data reported to U.S. News in an annual survey.”
 Your tax refund can be used to fund part of your child’s college savings account.
 Conversely, if your child is enrolled in a private grade school, you can use funds to pay for school.